By Michael Lanza

 • Or you’re hiking trails that are well maintained and not too rocky.

-• You’re new to hiking and backpacking and want a functional, all-around model for dayhiking and possibly light backpacking;
+• You’re new to hiking and want a functional, all-around model for dayhiking and/or light backpacking;

-• You’re carrying a light or moderately heavy pack (25 to 35 pounds max) on trail;
+• You’re carrying a light or moderately heavy pack (35 pounds max) on trail;

-• You hike high-mileage days, generally on trails, with a light or moderately heavy pack, and want footwear that’s fairly lightweight and won’t make your feet overheat too badly (which can lead to blisters), yet still a bit more protection and support than lightweight shoes;
+• You hike high-mileage days, generally on trails, with a light or moderately heavy pack, and want footwear that’s fairly lightweight and won’t make your feet overheat too badly (which can lead to blisters), yet with more protection and support than lightweight shoes;

 • Or you’re an experienced and fit hiker and backpacker and want footwear that finds a balance between moderate support and weight.